geoadmin/lib-py-logging-utilities/README.md

 ## JSON Formatter

-**JsonFormatter** is a python logging formatter that transform the log output into a json object.
+**JsonFormatter** is a python logging formatter that transforms the log output into a json object.

 JSON log format is quite useful especially when the logs are sent to **LogStash**.